 Remote IDEs

 Remote Integrated Development Environments (IDEs) have become essential for cloud-native development, collaboration, and education.
 But traditional setups often suffer from slow startup times, high idle costs, and complex resource management.
-With Unikraft Cloud, remote IDEs gain the advantages of unikernels, making them fast, secure, and truly serverless.
+With Unikraft Cloud, remote IDEs gain the advantages of microVMs, making them fast, secure, and truly serverless.

-Why Run Remote IDEs on Unikraft Cloud?
+Why run remote IDEs on Unikraft Cloud

-⚡ Instant Developer Environments
+⚡ Instant developer environments

-Unikraft unikernels boot in milliseconds, enabling instant spin-up of full-featured IDEs on demand.
+Unikraft microVMs boot in milliseconds, enabling instant spin-up of full-featured IDEs on demand.
 Developers start coding immediately without waiting for heavy VMs or containers to initialise.

-🔒 Secure, Isolated Workspaces
+🔒 Secure, isolated workspaces

 Idle IDE sessions automatically scale down to zero, eliminating wasteful spending on unused developer environments.
 Pay only for active usage, whether it’s a classroom full of students or a globally distributed engineering team.

-🌍 Seamless Collaboration
+🌍 Seamless collaboration

 Unikraft Cloud integrates with serverless backends, databases, and API gateways—so IDEs can connect effortlessly to the developer’s toolchain.
 Perfect for pair programming, CI/CD pipelines, or education platforms.

-🚀 High Performance with Low Overhead
+🚀 High performance with low overhead

-Unikernels run closer to bare metal than containers, providing developers with snappy, low-latency environments that feel as fast as local coding—without sacrificing portability or scalability.
+MicroVMs run closer to bare metal than containers, providing developers with snappy, low-latency environments that feel as fast as local coding—without sacrificing portability or scalability.

-Getting Started
+Getting started

-This guide will show you how to run Visual Studio Code as a serverless application on Unikraft Cloud.
+This guide will show you how to run Visual Studio Code as a serverless app on Unikraft Cloud.
 The Code Server allows you to run Visual Studio Code on a remote server and access it through a web browser or a local VS Code client.
 When not in use, the instance will scale-to-zero and resume in milliseconds depending on usage.

 To run it, follow these steps: